Shhsvri/BIOF043-R-Hands-on/relational.md

 View(dj)
 ```

-Now, we merge the two tables using the common `x` column.
+Now, we merge the two tables using the common `y` column.

 ```{r}
 left_join(df,dj)